 The larger the perforation, the worse the prognosis.

-And the more coronal the root perforation, the worse the prognosis.
+The more coronal the perforation, the worse the prognosis.

 Because anything that comes in contact with the sulcus bacteria will likely leak and break down and has already been contaminated.
 So, the more apical the perforation (free from bacteria) the better the prognosis.